 Be sure you understand what the interviewer is asking.
 If the question is not clear, don't hesitate to ask the interviewer to clarify it.

 Be honest about who you are.
 Help the recruiter understand what your strengths are as well as the tasks you don't enjoy.
-It can happen that the role you applied for is not the best fit for your skills or preferences (it's too administrative or client oriented) -- if you're transparent with the recruiter, they will be able to help you find the best place for you at AirHelp.
+It can happen that the role you applied for is not the best fit for your skills or preferences (it's too administrative or client-oriented) -- if you're transparent with the recruiter, they will be able to help you find the best place for you at AirHelp.

 Ask questions.
-You want to make sure that AirHelp, its culture, and mission, as well as the role are aligned with what you are looking for.
+You want to make sure that AirHelp, its culture, and mission, as well as the position, are aligned with what you are looking for.
 We want you to make a good choice about whether your future employer should be AirHelp, so we are happy to answer any questions.

 4. FIND OUT MORE ABOUT EC261